tpmmthomas/smart-piano-ierg4230/README.md

 1. Show Access History from database
 2. Show change in humidity over time
 3. Show Tuning Reminders and history
+4. A metric to show how much different for frequency
+5. show total usage time of piano

 ## Frontend (mobile) (Notifications only)